Kalmar and Ruby

 Kalmar and Ruby refers to the famous songwriting team of the first half of the 20th century of Bert Kalmar and Harry Ruby.
+Among the songs they wrote were the major hits "I Wanna Be Loved by You" and "Who's Sorry Now?"

 Bert Kalmar

 Bert Kalmar was born on February 10, 1884, and died on September 18, 1947.
 He was an American lyricist.
 Born in New York, New York, Kalmar ran away from home at the age of 10 to become a magician at a tent show, and retained an interest in magic all his life.
 He never got much of an education, but decided to make a career in show business.
 He earned enough money as a vaudeville performer to start a music publishing company called Kalmar and Puck.

 Harry Ruby

 Harry Ruby was born on October 29, 1895, and died on February 23, 1974.
 Like Kalmar, Ruby was also born in New York City.
 Ruby failed in his early ambition of becoming a professional baseball player.
 Touring the vaudeville circuit as a pianist with the Bootblack Trio and the Messenger Boys Trio he met his long-time partner Bert Kalmar.